 Welcome to the first month of the OSOF Sustainability Challenge!
-This month’s challenge takes place in our restaurants and cafes.

 In January, the heart of summer, we spend a lot of time outdoors, on the run, and having fun with friends and family.
 We also eat out a fair bit while we’re on holiday and taking time off from our own kitchens.
 And eating out, especially a night of quick and easy takeaway, typically means plastic or single-use waste: straws, cutlery, takeaway containers and coffee lids.